itsbudyn/dhcpstarver/README.md

 # dhcpstarver
-Repo for my Python script used to perform a DHCP Starvation attack by flooding the DHCP Server with bogus DISCOVER messages.
+Repo for my Python script used to perform a DHCP Starvation attack by flooding the DHCP Server with bogus DHCPDISCOVER messages.
 The desired effect is to deplete the DHCP pool configured on the server, preventing other hosts from receiving configuration from the server.

+Also included is the `dhcplistener.py` script, used to detect DHCP Attacks by sniffing DHCP packets.

 Written as part of my Engineering Thesis about analysis of DHCP Attacks, and possible detection and preventative measures.
 Version used in said thesis is at commit #9.